getopenmono/monodocs/articles/architectural-overview.md

 ### The run loop

-Like most modern application runtimes, Mono has an internal run loop.
+Like most modern application runtimes, Mono has an internal *run loop* (also called an *event loop*).
 The loop handles periodic tasks, like sampling the touch system, updating the display, processing Timers and handling any other asynchronous task.
 You can inject your own tasks into the run loop, and there by achieve the Arduino-like `loop()` functionality.

 The run loop is started right after your POR handler returns, and runs for the entire length of the application lifecycle.